Reuben Andrews

 His recent work includes:

-• Acting as sole counsel for the ICO in multiple First-Tier Tribunal cases, including a matter concerning the Environmental Information Regulations 2004, and an appeal by The Commissioner of Police of the Metropolis.
+• Acting as sole counsel for the ICO in multiple First-Tier Tribunal cases, including Soil Association Certification Ltd v Information Commissioner, in which the Tribunal agreed with the Information Commissioner that the appellant was a public authority under the Environmental Information Regulations 2004.

-• Acting as junior counsel in an on-going challenge by a charity against an ICO decision on the basis that the decision breached the Human Rights Act 1998.
+• Acting as junior counsel at the First-tier Tribunal and Upper Tribunal in an on-going appeal by an animal rights charity against an ICO decision on the basis that the decision breached Article 10 ECHR.

-During pupillage, he assisted on a range of data protection matters, including:
+During pupillage, he assisted on a number of data protection and information rights matters, including:

-• An advice on merits and quantum in relation to a breach of Article 8 ECHR and/or the Data Protection Act 2018.
+• Advising on the merits and quantum in relation to a breach of Article 8 ECHR and/or the Data Protection Act 2018.

 • A particulars of claim in relation to breach of Data Protection Act 1998 / GDPR, and misuse of private information.